JacksonFalgoust/finance-tracker/README.md

 ## TO DO

-1. Set up h-2 for now
-2. Create entity for transaction (transaction table)
-3. Make repository
-4. Make controller
+1. Make controller
+2. Test to make sure everything works
-5. Change to MySQL
+3. Change to MySQL
-6. Make preset categories (e.i. other, food, entertainment etc.)
+4. Make preset categories (e.i. other, food, entertainment etc.)
-7. Build frontend
+5. Build frontend
+6. Add different users

 # Tables to add